don4of4/intraplate-seismicity/README.md

  - Num. of Events vs Depth accurately depicts the events that occured at given depths, clearly skewed right due to the significant number of recorded events without magnitude.
  - Num. of Events vs Magnitude lists the recorded events for each magnitude in one half increments from 0.5 to 6.

-####How to add/update catalogs:
+####How to add a dataset:
-To add/update a catalog, follow the steps below:
+To add a catalog, follow the steps below:

-1. Open `import.R` (for directions on how to do this, see the "Execution" section of the README.
+  - Open `import.R` (for directions on how to do this, see the "Execution" section of the README).
-2. Note the commented text, prefaced by a `#`.
+  - Note the commented text, prefaced by a `#`.
 This will outline each existing dataset, their file location, and the labeling of the dataset's columns and source.
 To add a dataset, follow the syntax below:
   ```
 data.NAME <- read.table("data/SRC", header = TRUE, sep = ",")
 colnames(data.NAME) <- c("C1","C2","C3","C4*",...)